-During site characterization, a one-time soil survey will occur at each site.
-The physical and chemical analyses of soils by horizon (listed in Table 2), together with the field descriptions and interpretations will provide baseline soils data and inform the sampling strategies for regular, periodic measurements of soils by NEON.
-The temporal distribution of soil temperature and water content sampling is the same as that for soil C and nutrient pools and soil N transformations; it is described below in Section 6.2, Sampling Design for Soil Biogeochemistry.
+During the construction and/or initial operations phase of NEON, the one-time soil characterization survey will occur at each site.
+The physical and chemical analyses of soils by horizon (listed in Table 2), together with the field descriptions and interpretations, will provide baseline soils data and inform the sampling strategies for regular, periodic measurements of soils by NEON.
+The temporal distribution of soil temperature and water content measurements match the temporal distribution of NEON periodic soil sampling in general, as any time soil samples are collected for either microbial or biogeochemical measurements, they are analyzed for temperature and water content.
+This often equates to three sampling time-points per year, though some sites with short growing seasons only have one.
+How those time-points are selected is described below in the section on Soil Biogeochemistry (Section 6.2).